-But just as Wolfango’s artistic journey was beginning to take shape, his idyllic childhood was abruptly shattered when his father’s business went bankrupt, leading to a traumatic bankruptcy that resulted in the loss of the family home.
-In search of direction, Wolfango decided to attend seminary in the early 80s with the goal of becoming a missionary, following in the footsteps of his hero Saint Francis of Assisi.
+Just as Wolfango’s artistic journey was beginning to take shape, his idyllic childhood was abruptly shattered when his father’s business went bankrupt, leading to the traumatic loss of the family home.
+In search of direction, Wolfango decided to attend seminary in the early 80s with the goal of becoming a missionary, following in the footsteps of Saint Francis of Assisi.
 It was here that his art teacher discovered his natural talent and suggested that he pursue art school.

 Wolfango studied at Liceo Artistico, where he met the teacher who would become his mentor, the enigmatic artist “Giugi” Testa, who instilled in him a passion for creating dynamic and expressive works.
 Later, he studied Architecture at University in Turin but ultimately left without graduating, as he was called for military service which he refused on grounds of being a conscientious objector.

-It was during this time that he met his future wife, Jessamine who was working as an au-pair at the house of a friend, the son of his other mentor, the artist Daniele Fissore.
+It was during this time that he met his future wife, Jessamine who was working in Italy at the time.
 Their relationship would become a source of inspiration and support throughout his artistic journey.
 With her encouragement, he began to explore his own artistic voice, and by 1995, he had begun creating his own paintings.

 As an artist, my passion for visual expression has been shaped by my diverse background in both fine art and architecture.
 My early training in the 1980s was heavily influenced by the secretive artist “Giugi” Testa, who taught me to approach art with a sense of experimentation and intuition.